Skip to Content

 See how a card can fit into your financial goals.
 If a card features monthly or annual statement credit, bonus categories, or rotating toward streaming subscriptions, make sure they are a fit for your current digital entertainment needs and budget.

-Don't sign up for a service just because it offers credit
+Don't sign up for a service just because it offers credit - you'll most likely spend more than you save.
+List your subscriptions and expenses first, then pick a card that matches them.

-“You'll most likely spend more than you save,” adds Frank.
 Along the same lines, don't choose a card for credits or that feature bonus or rotating categories for platforms you don't use.
 "List your subscriptions and expenses first, then pick a card that matches them."

 Run the numbers.
 In some cases, a lower-fee card, negotiating subscription plans directly with providers, sharing family memberships, or using ad-supported tiers may save more than a premium rewards card does, says Frank.